gavkmr2001/Telegram-BOT-RAG/readme.md

 Bash
 pip install -r requirements.txt
 3. Configure API Keys
-Create a file named .env in the root of the project directory and add your secret keys. code
+Create a file named .env in the root of the project directory and add your secret keys.
+This file should not be committed to Git. code
 Code
 TELEGRAM_BOT_TOKEN="YOUR_TELEGRAM_BOT_TOKEN_HERE"